 OTHER HEALTH BENEFITS

 When I began consciously chewing my food I thought I would get tired from chewing that much food.
 But to my surprise, and relief, I found I got full very quickly and didn't even want to eat as much as I have been accustomed (it's not about chewing exactly, so chew leisurely and give your food time to react to the enzymes in the saliva).
 Meals are more enjoyable, I'm satiated quickly, and instead of being full and lethargic I am light and energized.
 It only takes about 48 hours of eating this way for intestinal discomfort to subside (and this should be a guide for if you are doing it right.
 If discomfort persists and you're still eating grains then those should be cut out until you are well).
 I've been easily losing unwanted body fat without exercise, sleeping better, and feeling happier.
 The reduction in endotoxin has eliminated all bloating or stomach discomfort, and since endotoxin contributes to so many other metabolic problems, significant healing of other health problems can occur just from chewing food thoroughly.
-Of course, a diet of good fats and plenty protein and carbohydrates is also important when it comes to maintaining health and appearance, and more on that can be read in my article The Truth About Fat, or you can supercharge your weight-loss efforts by How To Do A Low-Fat Diet.
+Of course, a diet of good fats and plenty protein and carbohydrates is also important when it comes to maintaining health and appearance, and more on restoring gut health, curing thyroid disease, insomnia, etc., is covered in my book Fuck Portion Control.